Interview with Phyllis Weiss Haserot, Legal Business Development Coach

 As an accomplished author of a blog related to practice development, what advice would you offer to the legal professional concerning the role of social media in their profession?

 Social media is here to stay and will become even more of an integral part of our lives.
-Use it to your advantage, taking care to always be professional on all social media platforms or it will likely come back to bite you.
+Use it to your advantage, taking care to always be professional on all social media platforms, or it will likely come back to bite you.
 Social media are vehicles to build your reputation and personal brand, especially around a selected niche.
-But don’t make it all about you and remember everything you say and do can reflect on the employer.
+But don’t make it all about you, and remember everything you say and do can reflect on the employer.
 Be helpful to others on social media.
 That’s a key marketing strategy.

-What is the key strength you bring to your career and how would you advise legal professionals to mine their own strengths to further their careers.
+What is the key strength you bring to your career, and how would you advise legal professionals to mine their own strengths to further their careers.

 I have always been a trailblazer with a strong sense of my own style and creativity.
 That is both a strength and a challenge.
 I have several strengths that work together, and they have furthered my career: strategic thinking; curiosity about people and desire and ability to ask good, revealing questions; future-orientation and openness to change.
 I thrive on diversity of all sorts.
 I chose not to be a lawyer, but I believe those are valuable strengths to mine for a legal career.
 Though it sometimes gets lost in the shuffle of focus on hours and constantly increasing profits, law is a “people business,” and legal professionals need to develop and mine their people-focused (on clients and colleagues) strengths.
-That may involve the need for training and coaching – ask for it and go out and seek it on your own if not provided by your employer – self analysis and reflection.
+That may involve the need for training and coaching – ask for it and go out and seek it on your own if not provided by your employer – self-analysis and reflection.

 We thank Phyllis Weiss Haserot’s for sharing her insights and advice.
 You can learn more about Phyllis at the Practice Development Counsel website.
-You can also follow her on Twitter @phylliswhaserot and watch her videos at the Generational GPS YouTube channel.
+You can also follow her on LinkedIn and Twitter @phylliswhaserot and watch her videos at the Generational GPS YouTube channel.